vptheron/mint-dev-environment/README.md

 ## Overview

-This self-contained [Chef](http://www.getchef.com/chef/) repository can be used to provision a vanilla [Mint 16 "Petra"](http://www.linuxmint.com/) system and set up a developer environment tailored to my personal needs and workflow.
+This self-contained [Chef](http://www.getchef.com/chef/) repository can be used to provision a vanilla [Mint 17 "Qiana" - Cinnamon](http://www.linuxmint.com/) system and set up a developer environment tailored to my personal needs and workflow.

-The main cookbook has been developed and tested **only** on **Linux Mint 16 "Petra"**.
+The main cookbook has been developed and tested **only** on **Linux Mint 17 "Qiana" - Cinnamon**.
 It will probably not work on a different OS/version.
+(Note: see tagged versions of this repository for previous versions of Linux Mint)

 ## Getting ready to run the installer